Niditpatel/payout_management/README.md

 pnpm install

 # 2. Environment (already configured — no changes needed)
-cp .env.local.example .env.local   # or use the existing .env.local
+cp .env.example .env.local   # or use the existing .env.local

 # 3. Seed the database
 # Start dev server first, then hit: